 - The air is blowing out of the burner and heating up.

-Caution: Don't touch anything, because it is already hot and you can get burned.
+Caution: Don't touch any component of your Traeger pellet grills because it is already hot and you can get burned.

 6. Start Cooking

-The temperature you use will depend on the food you are preparing.
+The desired temperature you use will depend on the food you are preparing with your Traeger pellet grills.
 Check the temperature level before putting the food to ensure the chamber is hot enough and ready for smoking.

 7. Shut Down and Clean the Smoker